SAP/fundamental-styles/docs/pages/components/tile.md

 <br>
 <strong>Action Mode</strong> <br><br>
 The controls are wrapped in a container <code>fd-tile__action-container</code> which is right aligned within the tile.
-There's a 0.25rem spacing between the header and the actions container.
-On edit mode List View the overflow of the list is done with gradient mask.
+The default spacing between the header and actions container for List View in Action mode is 0.25rem.
+Gradient masking is also supported in edit mode.

 {% capture tile-line %}
 <h4>Line Tile - Floating Behaviour, Cosy Mode</h4>